Alabama voting rights activist jailed on drug charges

 DOTHAN, Ala.
-(AP) — An Alabama activist known for registering prisoners to vote was jailed on assault and other charges after what police described as a struggle with an officer.
+(AP) — An Alabama activist known for registering prisoners to vote was jailed after what police described as a struggle with an officer, and prosecutors asked a judge Tuesday to keep him there.

 Kenneth Glasgow, 54, was being held without bond at the Houston County Jail, records showed Tuesday.
 He was arrested Saturday on charges including drug possession, assault and evidence tampering.